MAGALA-RICHARD/documentation-example/doc/edit.rst

         The parameters in a manager script are specific to each script.
 See :ref:`Inspect Model Parameters` for more details. on how to inspect and retrieve these paramters without opening the file in a GUI

     - ``Physical | Chemical | Organic | Water:``
       The supported key word arguments for each model type are given in the table below.
-Please note the values are layered and thus a a list is accepted
+Please note the values are layered and thus a ``str`` or ``list`` is accepted. when a value is supplied as alist, then it goes to the top soil layer.
+In case of a list, value are replaced based on their respective index in the list.

 +------------------+--------------------------------------------------------------------------------------------------------------------------------------+
 | Soil Model Type  | **Supported key word arguments**                                                                                                     |